BWU-Project-2024/bruktglede/docs/Setup.md

 5. Link the codebase to vercel with `vercel link`.
 6. Add the vercel .env database variables `vercel env pull .env.development.local`.
 This will download all neccessary .env variables needed.
 7. Run next app on local host with `yarn dev`.

-## Remove Tailwind CSS import warning (if you got it)

-1. CMD + SHIFT + P
-2. Type: "Open user settings" (not the JSON)
-3. Search for "file associations".
-4. Add item, and write \*.css in "key" and tailwindcss in "value".
-5. Press Ok.